 “Re-constructing International Crime and Criminal Responsibility through the African Criminal Court” (with Anne Holthoefer)

 “Beyond Adjudication: International Courts’ Agency and Entrepreneurship in Governance”

-“The Governor’s Dilemma in International Courts” (part of “The Governor’s Dilemma in Indirect Governance” Project, edited by Kenneth Abbott, Philipp Genschel, Duncan Snidal, and Bernhard Zangl)
+“The Governor’s Dilemma in International Courts” (based on “The Governor’s Dilemma in Indirect Governance” Project, led by Kenneth Abbott, Philipp Genschel, Duncan Snidal, and Bernhard Zangl)

 “Intermediary Complexity in Regulatory Governance: The International Criminal Court’s Use of NGOs in Regulating International Crimes,” The Annals of the American Academy of Political and Social Science, vol. 670, March 2017.

 While regulatory governance can be theorized as a three-party game in which regulators use intermediaries to influence targets, I show how regulatory intermediaries can, through delegation and orchestration, engage their own “sub-intermediaries” to increase their capacity for fulfilling their regulatory mandates, and their influence on regulators and targets.
 I elucidate how the International Criminal Court (ICC)—the key intermediary in the regulatory regime for international crimes—has used NGOs’ advocacy, expertise, and operational capacities to compensate for its limited capabilities.
 Through NGO intermediaries, the ICC has aimed to increase its ability to prosecute, punish, and thus regulate international crimes; amplify its influence on state regulators and potential perpetrators; and improve the overall regulation of international crimes.